Last Updated on September 25, 2023

 Don’t worry if you did not bring a boat, though: there are multiple boat rental companies operating here.

-Lake Norman sits near quite a few towns and cities, though we find the state park side easiest to access from Mooresville or Statesville!
-There, you’ll find 30+ trails, camping, boating, and a beautiful sandy beach for swimming.
+Lake Norman sits near quite a few towns and cities (including Charlotte), though we find the state park side easiest to access from Mooresville or Statesville!
+There, you’ll find 30-plus miles of trails, camping, boating, and a beautiful sandy beach for swimming.

 Carvers Creek State Park